-MAKE-UP POLICY
+MAKE- UP POLICY

-For Virtual Arkansas Core and CTE classes, if a student has an excused absence, the student should complete all graded assignments as allowed by his/her local school's make-up policy.
+If a student has an excused absence in a Core or CTE class, the student should complete all graded assignments as allowed by his/her local school's make-up policy.
 It is the student's responsibility to check with the facilitator/teacher for the materials needed to complete missed assignments.
-In cases of an extended excused absence, the Virtual Arkansas campus supervisor will consult with the local principal to develop a plan for a student to complete the coursework.